-Our story begins with Ashley, an ambitious woman who grew up knowing that if she worked hard enough, then she could achieve anything.
-For years, she dreamed about being behind a camera – making films that made people laugh, and inspiring people to think about the world around them.
-With several short films and prestigious awards under her belt (including a DGA student award), at the age of 26, Ashley walked on stage to receive her master’s degree in Cinematic Arts.
+Our story begins with Ashley, an ambitious woman, who grew up knowing that if she worked hard enough, then she could achieve anything.
+For years, she dreamed about being behind a camera – making films that made people laugh and inspired people to think about the world around them.
+With several short films and prestigious awards under her belt (including a Director’s Guild of America award), at the age of 26, Ashley walked on stage to receive her master’s degree in Cinematic Arts.
 It was 2012 and Ashley was well on her way to accomplishing her dream of being a director in Hollywood.

-During four years of filming experts and people who had experiences to share, we discovered that having a career is much more complicated and difficult when a woman tries to have one, we learned the “chipping away” effect begins early in life and continues on into adulthood.
-In the film, Ashley follows two teen girls for 3 years to learn how they and their mentors are taking steps to combat that “chipping away.”
+During four years of filming experts and people who had experiences to share, we discovered that having a career is much more complicated and difficult when a woman tries to have one.
+We learned why the “chipping away” effect begins early in a woman’s life and continues on into adulthood — and what to do about it.

-Pioneers in Skirts is an inspiring story ending with solutions.
-It’s a journey across the United States to meet women who grew up as independent and assertive girls, and – now as adults – found ways to overcome their own obstacles.
-We also interview millennial women working toward their goals, experts influencing new thought, and men committed to advocating for change.
+Pioneers in Skirts is an inspiring journey across the United States to meet women who grew up as independent and assertive girls, and – now as adults – found ways to overcome career-crippling obstacles.
+We meet millennial women working toward their goals, experts influencing new thought, and men committed to advocating for change.

 To bring the story to life the film follows our director Ashley Maria, some amazing teenagers who show us what they’re experiencing as they advance from middle school into high school, and a new mother who is experiencing “the mommy penalty” and learns what “work-life-blend” is all about (for her).

-We meet real-life Rosie the Riveters from West Virginia and speak to organizational experts like NCWIT, AAUW and NWHM.
-And, to make sure we are accurately reflecting what is really happening when a young woman’s ambition plummets, we feature renowned leadership psychologist Dr. Hope Hills.
+And, to make sure we accurately reflect what is really happening when ambition plummets, we feature renowned leadership psychologist Dr. Hope Hills.